Talmine, Sutherland

 Talmine is a crofting and fishing township, overlooking Talmine Bay, an inlet on the western shore of Tongue Bay in northern Sutherland, Scottish Highlands and is in the Scottish council area of Highland.
 The Reaper, an old fishing boat located within the bay.
 She can be seen in the photo to the right, on the beach, underneath/between the stone building and blue car roughly centre image.

 The township is located 2 miles from the nearest main road, the A838 and is about 4 miles from Tongue, the nearest decently sized town.
 It is located directly north of Midtown and Directly South of Midfield and Achininver.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Talmine and Portvasgo in the years before the First World War.
+Catches consisted of herrings haddocks and lobsters.